unnivm/practical-quarkus/README.md

 | 3 | Validation & Error Handling | `UserResource.java` | Add validation and proper HTTP error handling. |
 | 7 | Native Executable | `application.properties` | Compile your app to a native executable that starts in 0.01s. |

+**Latest update:** This repository has been cloned over 60 times in the last 14 days.
+Join the community!

 🤝 Contributing
 Found an issue?
 Have an improvement?
 Please open an issue or submit a pull request